 Going through a divorce.
 Married less than two years.
 Wife took my 9yr old Springer Spaniel to vet for an ear infection and had him put to sleep without my knowledge or consent.
 Can I bring a lawsuit against her?
 Is this a felony or misdemeanor?
 Thank you.

 None of the above.
 If the dog went to the vet and was put to sleep I assume the vet had a reason.
 They aren't in the business of euthanizing dogs.
 She had equal right to the dog, so I don't see a suit.
-Even if you could bring one the law views loss of a pet as loss of the economic/market value of a...Read more »
+Even if you could bring one the law views loss of a pet as loss of the economic/market...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.